dewynl/msc-ai-capstone-project/docs/dissertation.md

 The complete implementation—training scripts, evaluation framework, synthetic data generation, and web application—is available in the project repository (see List of Appendices below).
 Everything needed to reproduce the results, extend the architecture, or deploy your own instance is there.

 The repository structure reflects the research journey documented in this dissertation.
 The `/src/training/` directory contains the CodeT5-small fine-tuning implementation that evolved through seven iterations.
 The `/scripts/` folder includes the generation pipeline with RAG-enhanced component retrieval and the five-dimensional quality evaluation framework.
-The `/data/` directory holds the 4,403-component synthetic database spanning Computer Science, Mathematics, Physics, and Engineering domains.
+The `/data/` directory holds the 4,403-component synthetic database spanning Computer Science, Mathematics, and Physics domains.
 Technical documentation lives in `/docs/`, whilst `streamlit_app.py` implements the web interface showcased in Section 6.2.4.

 **About the Live Demo**